ioeXNetwork/Elastos.NET.Carrier.iOS.SDK/README.md

 ### 4. Output

-You can use Xcode to produce ElastosCarrier.framework.
+You can use Xcode to produce IOEXCarrier.framework.

 ## Tests